 Peer to peer lending can be an excellent option to consider both as a lender and a borrower.
-If you want to invest your money, P2P lending could be good for you to help you grow your savings.
+If you want to invest your money, P2P lending could be a good way to help you grow your savings.
 If you’re considering it as an option, the most important thing to remember is that you are taking a risk.

 As a borrower, peer to peer lending might work for you.
-It’s especially useful if you’re looking for better interest rates.
-You can find it easier to secure a great loan if you have a healthy credit rating.
-But they also provide another avenue if banks have rejected your loan application.
+It’s especially useful if you’re looking for loans with better interest rates.
+You may find it easier to secure a great loan if you have a good credit rating.
+But they can also provide another avenue if banks have rejected your loan application.